Cost of LivingUpdated May 2026

 What's the most common mistake people make with rent prices in Meridian?

 Only comparing advertised rents without factoring in utilities, parking, and pet fees.
 These add $100-400/month in many markets.
-This applies in any market, but it's especially costly in Meridian where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Meridian where prices are already elevated.

 Is the Idaho state average different from Meridian's?

-Idaho's state average for rent prices is $1,899, which is actually higher than Meridian's $1,846.
-Meridian is one of the more affordable cities within Idaho for this category.
+Idaho's state average for rent prices is $1,238, which is lower than Meridian's average of $1,873.
+This means Meridian is on the pricier side even within its own state.

 How does Meridian compare to other west cities?

-Among western cities in our database, Meridian ranks as one of the more affordable options for rent prices.
+Among western cities in our database, Meridian ranks on the higher end for rent prices.
 Nearby alternatives include Boise and Nampa.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect rent prices costs in Meridian?